 Representative Employers for the Class of 2015

-Our post-graduate employment statistics capture employment information for our entry-level graduates in their first job after law school.
+Our post-graduate employment statistics capture employment information for our graduates in their first job after law school.
 This includes full-time, part-time, short-term and long-term positions.
-A Juris Doctor degree was an advantage in all of the positions included here.
+A Juris Doctor degree was strongly valued, but not required, by the employers below.
 Salaries for new graduates in alternative careers range dramatically because jobs occur in both the private and public sectors, and require different skills and experience.

 Career Perspectives Series: Through this series, the CDO hosts a panel called "Other Things You Can Do With Your Law Degree," which features recent graduates who have chosen non-traditional careers.
 Panelists have included representatives from: